semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

 ### Using class inheritance with typed metavariables

-Semgrep Pro Engine uses interfile class inheritance information when matching [typed metavariables](/writing-rules/pattern-syntax/#typed-metavariables).
+Semgrep Pro Engine uses cross-file class inheritance information when matching [typed metavariables](/writing-rules/pattern-syntax/#typed-metavariables).
 Continuing the example from the previous section, see the following example file, which has defined some exceptions and includes their logging:

 <iframe title="Semgrep example no prints" src="https://semgrep.dev/embed/editor?snippet=14bk" width="100%" height="432" frameborder="0"></iframe>